 In the individual plan, every time you sell a product, a 99¢ fee gets added.
 With a professional plan, you pay a $39.99 monthly subscription and a few category-related fees with a professional seller account.

 To register, go to Amazon Seller Central and provide your name, email, and password.

 Next, you’ll need to share your business details.

-Apply for category approval
+4. Apply for category approval

 Popular categories such as Clothing & Accessories, Shoes, Handbags & Sunglasses, and Jewelry require approval before selling.

-Connect your Amazon account to your Shopify account
+5. Connect your Amazon account to your Shopify account

 After receiving Amazon approval, connect your Amazon seller account to your Shopify account.
 On the left navigation of the Shopify dashboard, look for the + button beside Sales Channels and click on it.